Frequently Asked Questions - Survivorship

 2. What is the Survivorship Program?

 Cancer survivors can face many challenges including physical, psychological, and social issues related to their cancer treatment.
 The health needs of cancer survivors are different from those who have never faced a cancer diagnosis.
 Survivor care focuses on monitoring for side effects of cancer treatments and improving your quality of life.
-The Survivorship Program at Rutgers Cancer Institute of New Jersey offers special follow-up care for cancer survivors who have been treated for cancer.
+The Survivorship Program at Rutgers Cancer Institute offers special follow-up care for cancer survivors who have been treated for cancer.
 Since each cancer and cancer treatment are different, your oncology team will decide when you should transition to the Survivorship Program.

 3. What is survivorship care?